 SSL, or “Secure Sockets Layer,” was not something that most professional service firms needed to worry about having on their website.
 Until now.
-Google is changing the rules and soon, it will be crucial that any website with even the most basic form be SSL secure.
+Google has changed the rules and now it is crucial that all modern websites be SSL secure.
 Here’s what you need to know.

 What is SSL?